cincheo/jsweet/doc/jsweet-language-specifications.md

 -   `jsweet.lang.Error`: this class implements `java.lang.RuntimeException` and can be thrown and caught with `try` ... `catch` statements.

 Programmers should use this API most of the time.
 However, for objects that need to be used with Java literals (numbers, booleans, and strings), the use of the `java.lang` package classes is recommended.
 For instance, the jQuery API declares `$(java.lang.String)` instead of `$(jsweet.lang.String)`.
-This allows the programmer to write expressions using literals, such as `$(”a”)` (for selecting all links in a document).
+This allows the programmer to write expressions using literals, such as `$("a")` (for selecting all links in a document).

 As a consequence, programmers need to be able to switch to the JavaScript API when coming from a Java object.
 The `jsweet.util.Globals` class defines convenient static methods to cast back and forth core Java objects to their corresponding JSweet objects.
 For instance the `string(...)` method will allow the programmer to switch from the Java to the JSweet strings and conversely.